Reviews You Can Rely On

 Our Verdict

-The Scarpa Rapid is a running shoe that excels on technical terrain and rocky approaches, earning our nod for best hybrid approach shoe and running shoe.
+The Scarpa Rapid is a running shoe for technical trails and mellow approaches to the crag.
 The fit, construction, and comfort are all similar to what you would find on a medium-distance trail running shoe.
 The sole is constructed with the same sticky rubber found on high-performance approach shoes, providing greater traction in rocky terrain than most running shoes.
-Mountain runners and speed scramblers will love this shoe for its great running performance and elevated technical ability.
-Climbers looking for a comfortable shoe for longer approaches and casual alpine terrain will also enjoy the Rapid.
+Mountain runners love this shoe for its great running performance and elevated technical ability.
+Climbers looking for comfortable shoes for longer approaches and casual alpine terrain will also enjoy the Rapid.
 However, don't expect this shoe to climb anywhere near as well as dedicated approach shoes.
+See how it measures up versus competitors in our article on the best approach shoes.

 REASONS TO BUY